-The National Biodiversity Network (NBN) Atlas holds 44 records of bird species within 2km of the scheme (the search criteria included only records during the past ten years, and which have open-use attributions (OGL-CC0-CC-BY).
+The National Biodiversity Network (NBN) Atlas holds 37 records of bird species within 2km of the scheme (the search criteria included only records during the past ten years, and which have open-use attributions (OGL-CCO-CC-BY).
 Under the Wildlife and Countryside Act 1981 (as amended), all wild birds and their active nests are protected, with certain species receiving additional protections.

-The NBN Atlas holds no records of invasive non-native species (INNS) or injurious weeds (as listed in the Network Management Contract (NMC)) under the same search criteria; however, this does not preclude their potential presence in the area.
+The NBN Atlas has no records of invasive non-native species (INNS) or injurious weeds under the same search criteria, however, this does not preclude their presence in the area.

-A search using Transport Scotland's Asset Management Performance System (AMPS) holds one record of common ragwort (Jacobaea vulgaris) approximately 200m north of the scheme.
+A search using Transport Scotland's Asset Management Performance System (AMPS) returned no records of INNS within 300m of the scheme.